 2. Note that the doconfig command allows you to edit the configuration file.
+For more information about editing the system configuration file, see the Guide to Configuration File Maintenance.

 The following prompt appears immediately after you invoke the doconfig command with the -c option: